martinabsmeier/docker-scripts/README.md

 data pipelines, streaming analytics, data integration, and mission-critical applications.<br />
 The documentation can be found at [Apache Kafka](https://kafka.apache.org).

+## Neo4j Graph Database
+The most trusted, secure, and globally deployed graph database.
+At real-world scale, you get no-compromise performance, reliability, and data integrity.
+The documentation can be found at [neo4j](https://neo4j.com).

 ## Postgres
 PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.<br />